My story is an expression of love, passion and purpose

 When I was able to stop all medication I knew I was healing my body with food.
 And I knew I could help others do the same.

-So my passion became my purpose and I founded ‘Once Upon a Cook … Food Wisdom, Better Living’ – an information website and small educational cookery school – to inspire people to reclaim the kitchen as the centre of their health and food as the foundation of well-being.
+So my passion became my purpose and I founded ‘Once Upon a Cook … Food Wisdom, Culinary Medicine’ – an information website and small educational cookery school – to inspire people to reclaim the kitchen as the centre of their health and food as the foundation of well-being.

 Inspired by reclaiming my own health, I co-founded SYSTEM RESET – Heal with Food with Kirsty Da Silva, to show others struggling with chronic health issues, how to make food and lifestyle changes that restore their energy, vitality and health.

-Along the way, I learned two things as a busy, professional woman, a partner, a mum (and grand-mum!) and a friend:
+Along the way, I’ve learned a lot.
+As an older (wiser?!) busy, professional woman, a partner, a mum (and grand-mum!) and a friend, two things stand out: